March 11, 2026

 - Proofread: One typo can signal a lack of attention to detail.

 - Align with the Job Description: Never send the same CV to two different roles.
-Tailor the signal to the specific needs of the job.
+Tailor it to what the specific job needs.

 - Save as PDF: Ensure your layout remains consistent across all devices.

-Want to build a CV that actually converts?
-Use our AI Resume Builder to generate a high-signal narrative in minutes.
+Want help writing a CV that gets results?
+Use our AI Resume Builder to build a clear, effective CV in minutes.